cmpsc-481-s22-m1/PyPiCounter/README.md

 For example, `stored_path.count_comments()`

-For best results, we recommend adding a print statement, as the functions will only display the number of the specified construct.
+For best results, we recommend adding a print statement, as the functions will only return the number of the specified construct.
 For example,

 ```python